Gioni06/terminal.css/pages/sans-serif.md

 Terminal CSS has no overhead and is lightweight **(~ 3k gzip)**.
 The source is written in **pure css** to be accessible for everybody and easy to contribute.

+## AI Assisted Documentation

+You can use a **🤖 CustomGPT** trained on the documentation and source code of Terminal CSS.
+It's available for ChatGPT [Terminal CSS Guide](https://chat.openai.com/g/g-iVVi4mrUf-terminal-css-guide).
+Check it out!

 ## Markdown ❤️ Terminal CSS

 It's perfect for your *personal website*, *blog*, or *side project*.